The Cmajor Patch Format

 mode, e.g.

-% cmaj generate --target=plugin
+% cmaj generate --target=juce

 --output=[path to a target folder for the project]